I am ready for fall. I am ready to whisk a scarf around my neck …

 - Chopped parley for garnish

-- Fill a bowl with warm water and add dried mushrooms in.
+- Fill a bowl with 1 cup of warm water and add dried mushrooms in.
 Allow them to soak for at least 20 minutes.

-- In a large skillet on medium heat, drizzle olive oil and saute chopped shallot, mushrooms, garlic herbs and salt and pepper for about 5 minutes until the mushrooms are just tender and onion and garlic caramelized.
+- In a large skillet on medium heat, drizzle olive oil and saute chopped shallot, fresh mushrooms, garlic, herbs and salt and pepper for about 5 minutes until the mushrooms are just tender and shallot and garlic are caramelized.
 Remove from heat to a bowl and set aside.
 Add the dried mushrooms that were soaking and roughly chop them (save the mushroom liquid!)

-- Next, in a small pot, start boiling the stock and add the mushroom liquid, being careful to not pour in the "grit" that settles on the bottom of the bowl.
-Bring stock to a low boil.
+- In a small pot, bring stock to a simmer to warm it through and add the mushroom liquid, being careful to not pour in the "grit" that settles on the bottom of the bowl.
+Bring stock to a simmer.

-- Next, pour wine into risotto and stir until absorbed.
-Next, use a ladle to add stock to the rice, 1-2 ladleful at a time until rice absorbs all the liquid.
-Continue to do this for about 18-20 minutes. (*Note: At this point stay close to the stove, constantly stirring the rice).
+- Next, pour wine into rice and stir together, reducing the wine and until absorbed.
+Then, ladle 1-2 spoonfuls of warmed stock into the rice at a time until rice absorbs all the liquid.
+Continue to do this for about 20-25 minutes. (*Note: At this point stay close to the stove, constantly stirring the rice).
 Season with salt and pepper.

 - Towards the end, taste for doneness of the rice and seasoning, should not be too hard or too mushy.
 Once done, stir in the mushroom mixture, add the butter and 1 more ladleful of stock.
 Turn off the heat and cover allowing everything to blend together.

 - Once everything is done, grate fresh Parmesan cheese and stir gently.
-Garnish with fresh herbs.
+Garnish with fresh herbs and serve.

 For more Italian dinner inspiration, pair mushroom risotto with my beef braciole recipe stuffed with prosciutto and Parmesan.